This article was originally published on the Medium magazine Lessons From History. After deleting my Medium account, I moved it here.

 Two years later, in the summer of 1991, my friends and I bought an InterRail ticket and visited Eastern Europe, nine months after the German reunification and three weeks after the dissolution of the Warsaw Pact.

 We went to Prague, Dresden and Berlin, before visiting a few towns in West Germany.
 I wasn’t ready to dig into my family story at the time and given my obsession for the Cold War, the idea of observing the divided city as a historical place was way more compelling to me.
 Even though the dismantling was moving at a decent pace, long strips of slabs from the Wall were still standing.
-The city didn’t change much yet, and the scars were still visible.
-Potsdamer Platz was still a no man’s land, the buildings were clearly showing their different styles, and I vividly remember how I watched in dismay at the bricked windows in the Eastside, facing the West.
+The city hadn’t changed much yet, and the scars were visible.
+Potsdamer Platz was still a no man’s land, the buildings clearly showing their remarkably different styles, and I vividly remember how I watched in dismay at the bricked windows in the Eastside, facing the West.

 I’m twenty again

 The breeze, the vane